Want to drive the Iceland Ring Road?

-With our small population and mountainous terrain we don’t have a huge about of roads in Iceland, but the ones we do have are epic.
-Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the iconic Route 1, Iceland’s ring road.
+With our small population and mountainous terrain, we don’t have a huge amount of roads in Iceland, but the ones we do have are epic.
+Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the Iceland Ring Road.

-How much time does driving the ring road take?
+How much time does driving the Iceland ring road take?

-Theoretically you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
-Even in a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
-In order to drive the ring road you need at least a week, and if you have longer then so much the better!
+Theoretically, you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
+Even on a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
+To drive the ring road you need at least a week, and if you have longer then so much the better!

-There are some things to bear in mind though;
+There are some things to bear in mind when planning your trip;

-The weather in Iceland is crazily changeable, we’ve gone from sunbathing at breakfast to eating lunch in a snowstorm, so despite the speed limit on the majority of the road being 90kph (50kph in residential areas) you may have to travel a lot slower, even in summer!
+The weather in Iceland is crazily changeable, we frequently go from sunbathing at breakfast to eating lunch in a snowstorm, so despite the speed limit on the majority of the road being 90kph (50kph in residential areas), you may have to travel a lot slower, even in summer!

-In winter especially the weather in the north can seem like a different country to Reykjavik, which is normally milder and less snowy.
+In winter especially, the weather in the north can seem like a different country to Reykjavik, which is normally milder and less snowy.
 Sometimes the roads – even the ring road – can be closed totally.
-Be sure to check out www.road.is and www.vedur.is before you leave your accommodation, and several times throughout the day won’t hurt.
+Be sure to check out www.road.is, www.safetravel.is, and www.vedur.is before you leave your accommodation, and several times throughout the day won’t hurt.

 Is your vehicle the correct type for the route you plan?
-Whilst the Ring Road, route 1, is suitable for all vehicles you’ll need spiked tires in winter, and the centre of the interior of the country is largely impassable for most of the year.
+Whilst the ring road, Route 1, is suitable for all vehicles you’ll need spiked tires in winter, and the centre of the interior of the country is largely impassable for most of the year.
 This area is called the Highlands and the roads on it – called F roads – can be very challenging to drive on.
 A 4×4 is required and most rental companies only allow a couple of specific vehicles to drive on them.
-Even if you have the right vehicle then think twice about going over the top; the road is very bumpy and sometimes you may have to cross rivers etc.
+Even if you have the right vehicle then think twice about going over the top; the road is very bumpy and sometimes you may have to cross rivers!

 If you are interested in visiting the highlands why no book a tour with Iceland Discover?
 They are our sister company and will take great care of you, whilst taking all of the stress out of visiting the highlands.